calblueprint/dccentralkitchen/docs/faq-mini.md

 :::faq How do I save at Healthy Corners stores?

-- **Low price** - Healthy Corners keeps price low for stores and customers.
+- **Low prices** - Healthy Corners keeps prices low for stores and customers.
 Prices are listed on each product in the app.

 - **SNAP matching** - At select stores, earn a $5 coupon for free fresh produce every time you spend $5 with SNAP and include 1 item of fresh produce in your purchase.
 Look for “SNAP Match” on the store profile to find stores that offer this program.